Alfonso Steele: Military

 Steele served as private in Sidney Sherman's regiment at the Battle of San Jacinto (April 21, 1836).
-He was severely wounded shot through the lung during one of the first volleys of the battle, but continued in the fight until its conclusion and accepted no surrenders.
+He was severely wounded, having been shot through the lung during one of the first volleys of the battle, but continued in the fight until its conclusion and accepted no surrenders.
 Houston rode Steele's gray horse through much of the battle; it was one of the horses that was shot out from under Houston.

 Following the battle's conclusion, he was carried by row boat across Buffalo Bayou to the home of Republic of Texas Vice-President Lorenzo de Zavala in order to have his wounds treated and was then transported by boat to Perkins Island, which had a one-room hospital, where he recuperated for many weeks.

 Discharged, Steele made his way to Montgomery County, where he farmed and raised cattle.

 Family

 On September 28, 1838, he married Mary Ann Powell.
 Mary Ann Powell and her family came to Texas by covered wagon with their cousins, the Berryman and the Parker families.
-The Parker family established Fort Parker near Mexia, TX, where in 1836 several family members were massacred or kidnapped by a band of Comanche, including Cynthia Ann Parker.
+The Parker family established Fort Parker near Mexia, Texas, where in 1836 several family members were massacred or kidnapped by a band of Comanche, including Cynthia Ann Parker.
 Alphonso and Mary Ann Powell later moved to a part of Robertson County that became part of Limestone County.
 They had several children, one of which being Hampton Steele, who wrote a sketch of the early history of Limestone County, where he lived.
 Hampton and his brother, Alvarado "Rado" Steele, who served Texas during the Civil War, were the only survivors of the first families that are now in the county.
 Steele's second son, Alonzo, served Texas as an army officer during the American Civil War and following the war's conclusion served as Commander for Life of the Trans-Mississippi United Confederate Veterans.
 Alonzo Steele inherited the league of land that was paid to Alphonso Steele for his services provided during the revolution.
 The land is still owned by several direct descendants living in North Texas.
-The descendants of Alphonso P. and Mary Ann Powell Steele continue to meet annually the first Saturday in October and the last Saturday in April at the Confederate Reunion Grounds State Historic Site, in Mexia, TX.
+The descendants of Alphonso P. and Mary Ann Powell Steele continue to meet annually the first Saturday in October and the last Saturday in April at the Confederate Reunion Grounds State Historic Site, in Mexia.